-You can elect to withdraw some or all of your Account on account of hardship under the following conditions:
+Effective January 1, 2015, Participants will be able to elect to withdraw some or all of their individual account on account of hardship under the following conditions:

-1. Such distribution can come only from your Profit Sharing subaccount or Rollover Contribution subaccount; 2.
-You must represent in writing that the distribution is necessary for immediate and heavy financial need (defined below); 3.
-You cannot obtain a distribution from any other plan maintained by your employer, or to which it contributes; 4.
-The distribution cannot exceed the amount necessary to meet the need, and can include amounts necessary to pay state and federal taxes on the distribution; and 5.
-No more than one hardship distribution, except for tuition and related payments, has been made during the Plan Year of the request.
+- 1) Such distribution can come only from the Participant's profit sharing account; - 2) The Participant must represent in writing that the distribution is necessary for immediate and heavy financial need (defined below); - 3) The Participant cannot obtain a distribution from any other plan maintained by his/her employer, or to which it contributes; - 4) The distribution cannot exceed the amount necessary to meet the need, and can include amounts necessary to pay state and federal taxes on the distribution; and - 5) No more than one other hardship distribution, except for tuition and related payments, has been made during the Plan Year of the request.

-"Immediate and heavy financial need" is defined in the Internal Revenue Code (the "Code") as follows:
+"Immediate and heavy financial need" is defined in the Internal Revenue Code as follows:

-1. Medical expenses incurred by the you or your family; 2.
-Purchase of your principal residence ; 3.
-Payment of tuition and related education expenses for the next 12 months of post-secondary education for you or your family members; 4.
-To prevent eviction or foreclosure on the mortgage from your principal residence; 5.
-Payments for funeral or burial expenses for your deceased parent, spouse, child or dependent; 6.
-Expenses to repair damage to your principal residence that would qualify for casualty loss deduction under Code section 165; 7.
-Any other financial need specifically listed by the Secretary of the Treasury in regulations or other official guidelines that allow the Plan to make hardship distributions; 8.
-Expenses and losses (including loss of income) incurred on account of a disaster declared by the Federal Emergency Management Agency ("FEMA") under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, Public Law 100-107, provided your principal residence or principal place of employment at the time of the disaster was located in an area designated by FEMA for individual assistance with respect to the disaster; or 9.
-Any other circumstance that, in the opinion of the Trustees, creates an immediate and heavy financial need.
+- 1) Medical expenses incurred by the Participant or his/her family; - 2) Purchase of a principal residence for the Participant; - 3) Payment of tuition and related education expenses for the next 12 months of post-secondary education for Participant or family members; - 4) To prevent eviction or foreclosure on the mortgage of the Participant from the principal residence; - 5) Payments for funeral or burial expenses for Participant's deceased parent, spouse, child or dependent; - 6) Expenses to repair damage to Participant's principal residence that would qualify for casualty loss deduction under IRC § 165; or - 7) Any other financial need specifically listed by the Secretary of the Treasury in regulations or other official guidelines that allow the Plan to make hardship distributions.